lightspeedwp/tour-operator/readme.txt

 The plugin features digital itineraries which include interactive galleries, day-by-day information, integrated maps that show a tour’s progression, information per destination, accommodation, activities and other features that will bring your tour offerings to life online.

-Its destination management features make featuring destinations super simple, and attractive to boot.
+A tour operator needs the destinations they offer to look amazing so your customer cannot say no. The Tour Operator plugin makes this a reality. featured images capture attention, excerpts provide a glimpse into the magical world awaiting you.
+Click through and find out about the finer details.
+The LSX Tour Operator extension provide powerful destination content management features allowing you to featuring destinations super simple, and attractive to boot.
 We’ve also built a “Travel Style” feature so you can categorize tours by the type of experience they offer.

-Detailed accommodation listings show off room facilities, image galleries, video material, reviews, interactive digital tours, special offers, team members and more.
+One of the essential ingredients in any tour is the accommodations that are stayed at along the way.
+Attach image galleries to each accommodation, Google Maps markers, assign a team member as an expert for each Accommodation, Choose an accommodation style, and much more.
+Detailed accommodation listings show off room facilities, image galleries, video material, reviews, interactive digital tours, special offers and team members.

 = Works with the free LSX Theme =
 The Tour Operators plugin is designed for [LSX Theme](https://lsdev.biz/lsx/) that work well with the Tour Operator plugin.